Federal funding linked to more medals for Canadian Olympians – but less participation in grassroots sport: Study

 04/07/2024

+The researchers argue that inspiration is not enough to break down the barriers that prevent many young people from participating in sport.
 “Family income, gender/sexuality, (dis)ability, geographical location and other factors can all, individually and in combination, have an enabling or a constraining effect on the possibilities of participating in organized sports,” says Kidd.

 “Prior to 1970, the federal government tried to invest in high-performance sport, broadly based participation and physical education in equal measure, and made multi-year shared-cost grants to the provinces and territories to assist with broad-based participation,” says Kidd.
-“In 1970, it established Sport Canada with a high- performance mandate and unilaterally withdrew from its support of provincial and territorial programs.”
+“In 1970, it established Sport Canada with a high-performance mandate and unilaterally withdrew from its support of provincial and territorial programs.”

 This led to an ongoing decline in participation in organized, competitive sport among Canadians over 15 years of age – from 44 per cent in 1990 to around 27 per cent today.

-While there are other factors that can help to explain this decline, including an aging population and rising costs of participation, the researchers point to shifting federal priorities and the structure of Canadian sport policy as the reasons for increased investments in international sport success (e.g., the Olympics) and decreased investments in grassroots participation.
+While there are other factors that can help to explain this decline, including an aging population and rising costs of participation, the researchers point to shifting federal priorities and the structure of Canadian sport policy as the reasons for increased investments in international sport success and decreased investments in grassroots participation.

 “Data in other countries show a similar pattern – more money means more medals, and medals cost a lot,” says Donnelly.